Family of the 4 people killed when plane crashed into Calif. house are 'devastated' by loss

 Family members of four people killed when a plane crashed into a home in Southern California on Sunday say they are "devastated" by the loss.

-The four, who were on the ground when the twin-engine craft crashed in Yorba Linda, near Anaheim, were identified by the coroner of the Orange County Sheriff's Department as Roy Lee Anderson, 85; Dahlia Marlies Leber Anderson, 68; Stacie Norene Leber, 48; and Donald Paul Elliott, 58.
+The four, who were on the ground when the twin-engine craft crashed in Yorba Linda, near Anaheim, were identified by Orange County Sheriff's Department officials as Roy Lee Anderson, 85, and Dahlia Marlies Leber Anderson, 68, a married couple of Yorba Linda; Stacie Norene Leber, 48, of Corona; and Donald Paul Elliott, 58, of Norco.

 The pilot and single occupant aboard the plane, Antonio Pastini, 75, of Gardnerville, Nevada, was also killed, authorities have said.